 John Dewey was commonly known for his views on experiential education but the core of his work was centered on the educational experience, the long-term results of learning, and positive youth development.
 Rather than just book learning a particular lesson, students should learn from the entire situation and through doing something in the right way.
 When students work on projects, for example, they learn to work with others, to utilize the knowledge they have, and to seek answers to questions.
 In order to do this, they need to develop confidence, consideration, humility, and respect just to name a few character traits.

 The reality is that if a student is only given information, very little of that knowledge remains with the student.
 Even though it takes more effort and investment, my goal is to guide students to become engaged in their learning so they will not only enjoy it more but they will retain the knowledge longer.
 When doing enrichment activities, if the student is able to be an instigator — which is much more than just a participant — motivation, interest, and progress multiply naturally.

-This article addresses just a fraction of the benefits of enrichment activities and the lasting affects toward a person’s motivation, character, attitude, and purpose.
-In the end, it’s not the price, time, or opportunity of the activities that counts but it’s the lasting benefit that such enrichment provides.
+This article addresses just a fraction of the benefits of enrichment activities and the lasting effects on a person’s motivation, character, attitude, and purpose.
+In the end, it’s not the price, time, or opportunity of the activities that count but it’s the lasting benefit that such enrichment provides.
 Take a look at our combination of engaging digital curriculum and resources that can inspire students to apply, deepen, and extend their learning while encouraging their personal motivation.

 Sponsored by Time4Learning.
 Most are familiar with STEM, but just to refresh, it stands for Science, Technology, Engineering, and Math.
 It’s an educational philosophy that incorporates each…Read more >

 Faith-based resource It's always a favorite at our house to find great books to read aloud or read individually during the week before a holiday.
 Easter is no different.
 Reading books that…Read more >